Webpage (HTTP/HTTPS) Data Collection

 It also requires that the collector be running with sufficient privileges - running as Local System is not sufficient.

-- Use Value of Status: If Status is selected for the Use Value Of for a datapoint, a post processor of 'None' should be selected.
-Then the datapoint will contain information about the http response: a value of 1 denotes a 200 OK response was received.
+Use Value of Status: If Status is selected for the Use Value Of for a datapoint, a post processor of 'None' should be selected.
+Then the datapoint will contain information about the http response:

 - Use Value of responseTime: a post processor of 'None' should be selected.
 The datapoint will contain the time, in milliseconds, for the http response.